acmdas/das_fieldstones/morefieldstones2018.md

 Sat, 22 Dec 2018

 &ldquo;St. Mary&rsquo;s Church in Dublin, Ireland, built at the beginning of the 18th century and closed in 1964, was abandoned for a number of years until it was bought and transformed into a restaurant and bar in 1997.
 The transformation was given the Dublin City Neighborhood Awards 2006, where it won first prize in the category of Best Old Building.
 Now it goes by the name of The Church Bar and Restaurant.
-&ldquo;The travel destinations section of The Telegraph (London) notes that, at the historic heart of Assisi, Italy, you may enjoy the <em>Nun Assisi Relais and Spa and Museum</em>: &ldquo;This stylish convent-turned-design-hotel enjoys a quiet spot in the historical heart of Assisi.
+&ldquo;The travel destinations section of The Telegraph (London) notes that, at the historic heart of Assisi, Italy, you may enjoy the *Nun Assisi Relais and Spa and Museum*: &ldquo;This stylish convent-turned-design-hotel enjoys a quiet spot in the historical heart of Assisi.
 An inspired renovation not only transformed the 13th-century structure into a sleek, minimalist haven; but also uncovered the ruins of a Roman amphitheater&mdash;now home to an atmospheric &lsquo;spa museum&rdquo;.&rdquo;
 &ldquo;Can ecclesiastical buildings be recycled, re-purposed, or transformed without profanation?&rdquo;&mdash;<a href="https://www.thecatholicthing.org/2018/12/13/are-churches-easily-dispensable/" rel="noopener" target="_blank">Ines A. Murzaku</a>